Virgin Steele (album)

-Virgin Steele is the eponymous debut album by New York heavy metal band Virgin Steele, released independently in 1982.
+Virgin Steele is the debut album by New York heavy metal band Virgin Steele, released independently in 1982.
 This was the first album released by Music for Nations in Europe and was subsequently released by Mongol Horde Records and Maze Records in Canada.
 Music for Nations pressed 5,000 copies of the original LP.
 Sanctuary Records reissued the album on CD in 2002, with bonus tracks and some previously unreleased demos.